-Her many awards include the 2023 Living Legacy Award from ASALH, 2022 Ripple Effect Award from Public Narratives, 2019 Multi-Generational Activist Award from the Illinois Human Rights Commission, and the 2019 Martin Luther King Jr. Social Justice Award from Dartmouth College.
+Her many awards include the 2023 Living Legacy Award from ASALH, 2022 Ripple Effect Award from Public Narrative, 2019 Multi-Generational Activist Award from the Illinois Human Rights Commission, and the 2019 Martin Luther King Jr. Social Justice Award from Dartmouth College.
 Her book Ida B. Wells, Voice of Truth was honored by the Jane Addams Peace Association in 2023.

 Michelle is a native Chicagoan who earned her B.A. in Psychology from Dartmouth College, and M.A. in Media Studies from The New School in New York City.
 She also completed MFA coursework in film and video production at Columbia College Chicago, As a creative outlet, Michelle enjoys adult coloring books and designs beaded jewelry.

 Speak Up and Votes for Women murals - Chicago, IL (2023)